AdvancedPhotonSource/GSAS-II-tutorials/webdocs/compile.rst

-There are other ways potentially to install the tools needed for compilation, but use of conda will be much simpler, but will require use of command-line commands (in a cmd.exe window, the commands have not been worked out if they will done with PowerShell).
+There are other ways potentially to install the tools needed for compilation, but use of conda will be much simpler, but will require use of command-line commands (in a cmd.exe window, the commands have not been tested with PowerShell).

 Note that if the gsas2main installer is used, this can replace steps (1) and (2), below.
 In that case, use command::